Nefretiri

 "You won't leave?"
 I'm touched, but it's not safe for him here.
 He has to go.
 "No..."

-"Come on," I urge them inside, the growing storm so far away it can never touch us.
+"Come on," I urged them inside; the growing storm was so far away it could never touch us.
 "This way, they won't find us."

-It's warm inside.
-My bare feet no longer chilled.
-It's like the ground was heated for my comfort, and I'm sure it was.
-Torches light up, revealing a life in space instead of a wild unknown, making breathing and calming down easier.
+Torches light up, revealing a live-in space instead of a wild unknown, making breathing and calming down easier.

-"We're home," I announce, smiling when I see the blanket in the middle of the large cavern.
+"We're home," I announce, smiling when I see the blanket in the middle of the enormous cavern.

 "Alright!"
-I laugh, feeling lighter than I have in a long time.
-"I'll lay down with you."
+I laughed, feeling lighter than I had in a long time.
+"I'll lie down with you."

 Would it hurt to take a nap?

-The world will run without me for a little longer.
+The world will continue to run without me.

 So, I curl up on the blanket that smells like heather as the storm roars outside.
 It's unbreakable, and yet we're untouchable.